DKXLY/Tails-OH-NO/README.md

-# ❓ What is this mod?
+## ❓ What is this mod?
 This mod is my first modding project.
 It's using a lot of stuff that I wanted to learn and what I am still learning.
 It just adds some random features that I wanted to make.
 Don't expect miracles, there's probably lots of bugs, but if you encounter some, feel free to report them on the [issue tracker](https://github.com/DKXLY/Tails-OH-NO/issues), thanks a lot and enjoy the mod!

-# ❌ Known incompatibilities
+## ❌ Known incompatibilities
  - None so far

-# 🛠 How do I install it?
+## 🛠 How do I install it?
 Just download the latest release for you desired Minecraft version and drop it into your mods folder.

-# 📜 License
+## 📜 License
 This mod is licensed under the [MIT License](https://github.com/DKXLY/Tails-OH-NO/blob/master/LICENSE).
 If you want to use it in a modpack, feel free to!
 I would appreciate it if you would credit me!

+## 📢 Disclaimer
+This mod is not affiliated, endorsed, or sponsored by Mojang, Microsoft, or FabricMC.
+It is an independent project developed by DKXLY.
+Mojang, Microsoft, and FabricMC do not endorse or take responsibility for any issues arising from the use of this mod.